slatex/stexls/README.md

 This will display three loading bars.
 First for parsing, second for compiling and the third is for linking.

+Use `--view-graph` in junction with `--file` to view the import-graph of that file, in case you want to debug something.

 # Usage

 This is a preview build and only has a small portion of commands available: